 - Similarly, the Ranger of Austalia was killed during his reintroduction, and his sidekick Scout took over.
 Chief Man-of-Bats' sidekick Little Raven went the more Nightwingy route of creating his own adult identity (Raven Red).
 Man-of-Bats still tends to call him Little Raven, though.

-- In Doctor Who, the Doctor and his companions aren't exactly superheroes and sidekicks, but three of his companions have gone on to have major roles in holding down the fort in modern-day Earth: in The Sarah Jane Adventures, Sarah Jane Smith and the meddling kids solve weirdness they're alerted to by "Mr. Smith," Sarah Jane's ultra-supercomputer.
+- In Doctor Who, the Doctor and his companions aren't exactly superheroes and sidekicks, but three of his companions have gone on to have major roles in holding down the fort in modern-day Earth: in The Sarah Jane Adventures, Sarah Jane Smith and the meddling kids solve weirdness they're alerted to by "Mr Smith," Sarah Jane's ultra-supercomputer.
 Jack Harkness is the leader of The Men in Black in Torchwood.
 Martha Jones doesn't have her own spinoff (yet) but she Took a Level in Badass in The End of Time, saving the world freelance.

 - The only reason Rose Tyler isn't holding down the fort in modern-day Earth is because she's doing the same on a parallel version thereof.
 Mickey did it as well during series 2, though he eventually moved back to his own Earth.
-(In fact, there was originally supposed to be a Rose Tyler-based spinoff called Rose Tyler: Earth Defence, which got pretty far into pre-production before being cancelled by Russell T. Davies on the grounds that a spin-off would kill the emotional impact of her departure in Doomsday.
-Between what information we know and how she appeared in later episodes like Turn Left, it appeared to be something of a proto-Torchwood.

 - This seems to happen to everyone the Doctor takes on as a companion in the new series; they all grow from their time with him and become heroic alien-fighters in their own right.
 Except Donna.
 Poor, poor, Donna.
 Although even she qualified, before she got her memory wiped.
-Davros brought this up during the season four finale, although he put a rather dark spin on it.
+Davros brought this up during the series four finale, although he put a rather dark spin on it.

 - Angel who gets his own show in another city after having been Buffy's Battle Couple partner.